 Machine learning in whisky identification and verification

-We worked with the Scotch Whisky Research Institute (SWRI) using data analytics to tackle counterfeiting across the sector.
+We worked with the Scotch Whisky Research Institute (SWRI) to investigate how data analytics could be used to tackle counterfeiting across the sector.

 The SWRI carries out pre-competitive fundamental research on behalf of its members, representing approximately 90% of the production capacity of the sector.
 SWRI offers analytical services, using traditional techniques such as GC-FID (Gas Chromatography – Flame Ionisation Detector) or GC-MS (Gas chromatography–Mass Spectrometry) to detect counterfeits.
 Using these methods to distinguish between different samples can be challenging, given the complexity resulting from the number of different compounds present in the vapour above a whisky sample.
 SWRI wanted to explore analytics and AI models to improve the identification of authentic Scotch whisky using traditional GC-MS data and more complex GCxGC-MS sampling, as developed at The Open University.

 The team developed machine learning models to identify spectral regions of relevance, distinguish between real and counterfeit whiskies, and determine the likelihood a given sample is from a previously identified whisky.
 Models were applied to both one-dimensional GC-MS data and two-dimensional GCxGC datasets, and developed into an application that enabled visualisation of the spectra of a whisky sample in the context of previous known samples.
 The tool predicts the veracity of a given sample corresponding to a genuine Scotch whisky.